progrock-libraries/kickstart/documentation/tutorial/main.md

 ### **2.2.
 Prevent console window closing in Windows, in a good way.**

-Beginners that are learning in Windows, typically insert a “stop here” statement at the end of each program.
+Beginners that are learning in Windows typically insert a “stop here” statement at the end of each program.

 This keeps the Windows console window open when the program has finished so that the program’s output can be viewed.

-The stopping statement can be a portable input statement, or it can be e.g. a Windows-specific `system("pause")`, but anyway it’s problematic:
+The stopping statement can be a portable input statement, or it can be e.g. a Windows-specific `system("pause")`, but anyway it’s problematic, because it’s unreliable, unclean, premature, annoying and obstructive:

-* It’s *unreliable*: in a typical beginner's program the input buffer may not be empty at the end, so that the execution doesn’t stop at an input statement at the end.
+* It’s *unreliable*:
+  in a typical beginner's program the input buffer may not be empty at the end, so that the execution doesn’t stop at an input statement at the end.
-* It’s *unclean*: the `main` code becomes less clean, and with a `system` command also needlessly non-portable.
+* It’s *unclean*:
+  the `main` code becomes less clean, and with a `system` command also needlessly non-portable.
-* It’s *premature*: at the point where the program stops (if it stops), static cleanup has not yet been performed, so any effects from that can’t be observed.
+* It’s *premature*:
+  at the point where the program stops (if it stops), static cleanup has not yet been performed, so any effects from that can’t be observed.
-* It’s *annoying*: when the program is run from a command interpreter the user needlessly has to interact with it to terminate it at the end.
+* It’s *annoying*:
+  when the program is run from a command interpreter the user needlessly has to interact with it to terminate it at the end.
-* It’s *obstructive*: when the program is used in a script/batch file, including for testing such as measuring the run time, one must work around the stopping behavior.
+* It’s *obstructive*:
+  when the program is used in a script/batch file, including for testing such as measuring the run time, one must work around the stopping behavior.

 With Kickstart you can largely avoid the above five problems by instead **force-including** the **`<kickstart/~keep-console.hpp>`** header.
-“Force-including” means that you use a compiler option to include it, instead of an `#include` directive in the code.
+“Force-including” means that you use a compiler option to include it instead of an `#include` directive in the code.
 With Visual C++ it’s option `/FI`, and with g++ it’s `-include`.

 > [C:\my\dev\libraries\kickstart-1\documentation\tutorial\examples\io\]
 > \> ***cl hello-world.cpp /FI"kickstart/~keep-console.hpp" /Fe"hello"***